danielbodnar/awesome-stars/README.md

 - [metabase/metabase](https://github.com/metabase/metabase) - The simplest, fastest way to get business intelligence and analytics to everyone in your company :yum:
 - [gchq/CyberChef](https://github.com/gchq/CyberChef) - The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis

+## data-analytics

+- [lightdash/lightdash](https://github.com/lightdash/lightdash) - Open source BI for teams that move fast ⚡️
+- [lancedb/lance](https://github.com/lancedb/lance) - Modern columnar data format for ML and LLMs implemented in Rust.
+Convert from parquet in 2 lines of code for 100x faster random access, vector index, and data versioning.
+Compatible with Pandas, DuckD
+- [newTendermint/awesome-bigdata](https://github.com/newTendermint/awesome-bigdata) - A curated list of awesome big data frameworks, ressources and other awesomeness.
+- [apache/superset](https://github.com/apache/superset) - Apache Superset is a Data Visualization and Data Exploration Platform

 ## data-engineering

+- [meltano/meltano](https://github.com/meltano/meltano) - Meltano: the declarative code-first data integration engine that powers your wildest data and ML-powered product ideas.
+Say goodbye to writing, maintaining, and scaling your own API integrations.
 - [Avaiga/taipy](https://github.com/Avaiga/taipy) - Turns Data and AI algorithms into production-ready web applications in no time.
 - [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - Prefect is a workflow orchestration tool empowering developers to build, observe, and react to data pipelines
 - [NeumTry/NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a best-in-class framework to manage the creation and synchronization of vector embeddings at large scale.